 Provider Education – Develop MOC4 modules to improve provider adherence to genetic clinical guidelines.
 Share the modules with AAP chapters across the MGN states, other RGNs and the NCC.

-These four projects will result in both regional and state-specific strategies to improve access to genetic services for underserved patients as illustrated by the figure below.
+These three projects will result in both regional and state-specific strategies to improve access to genetic services for underserved patients as illustrated by the figure below.
 Our vision is to bring together the right people, at the right time, to achieve health equity for persons with genetic conditions across the Midwest.